reactjs/react.dev/src/content/reference/react-dom/preconnect.md

 #### Caveats {/*caveats*/}

 * Multiple calls to `preconnect` with the same server have the same effect as a single call.
-* In the browser, you can call `preconnect` in any situation: while rendering a component, in an Effect, in an event handler, and so on.
+* In the browser, you can call `preconnect` in any situation: while rendering a Component, in an Effect, in an event handler, and so on.
-* In server-side rendering or when rendering Server Components, `preconnect` only has an effect if you call it while rendering a Component or in an async context originating from rendering a component.
+* In server-side rendering or when rendering Server Components, `preconnect` only has an effect if you call it while rendering a Component or in an async context originating from rendering a Component.
 Any other calls will be ignored.
 * If you know the specific resources you'll need, you can call [other functions](/reference/react-dom/#resource-preloading-apis) instead that will start loading the resources right away.
 * There is no benefit to preconnecting to the same server the webpage itself is hosted from because it's already been connected to by the time the hint would be given.